Eastern Province (Kenya)

 The Eastern Province (Mashariki) of Kenya was one of 8 Provinces of Kenya.
 Its northern boundary ran along with that of Ethiopia; the North Eastern Province and Coast Province lay to the east and south; and the remainder of Kenya's provinces, including Central Province, ran along its western border.
 The provincial capital was Embu.

 Overview

-On 16 July 2009, the province was sub-divided into 3 Sub-Provinces namely lower eastern with Machakos as headquarters, central eastern with Meru as headquarters, and upper eastern with Marsabit as headquarters; however those changes never took effect due to the political wrangles in the Kenyan coalition government at the time.
-The sub-division of provinces were carried out in all seven Provinces of Kenya, excluding Nairobi.
-As of March 2013 after the Kenyan general election, 2013, the Eastern Province was subdivided into 8 counties namely:
+On 16 July 2009, the province was sub-divided into three: Lower Eastern with Machakos as headquarters, Central Eastern with Embu as headquarters, and Upper Eastern with Marsabit as headquarters; however, those changes never took effect due to the political wrangles in the Kenyan coalition government at the time.
+The sub-division of provinces was carried out in seven provinces of Kenya, excluding Nairobi.
+As of March 2013 after the Kenyan general election, 2013, the Eastern Province was subdivided into eight counties, namely:

-The province was principally inhabited by the Meru, Kamba and Embu and several pastoralist communities.
-In 1979 its population was 2.7 million; in 1999, 4,631,779 (according to the 1999 census) and in 2009 the province would have had a population of 5,668,123.
+The province was principally inhabited by the Meru, Kamba, Embu, and several pastoralist communities.
+In 1979, its population was 2.7 million; in 1999, 4,631,779 (according to the 1999 census) and in 2009 the province would have had a population of 5,668,123.
 In terms of area, it was the second largest province at (140,698.6 km2) in Kenya.